sneha-afk/13s-docs-by-sneha/topics/make.md

 # PHONY targets are special targets that do not create files
 .PHONY = all utility1 utility2 ...

-# Invoking just "make" defaults to "make all"
+# Invoking "make" defaults to the first seen target, or immediately to "all"
-# It's good practice to specify "all" for this reason
+# Good practice: specify "all" to a core target you want to default to
 all: target t2 ...

 # Targets are invoked by running "make target"